-- 101. Conducting Drill and Ceremonies (l).
+101. Conducting Drill and Ceremonies (1).

 This course will give the student the ability to properly conduct drill and ceremonies.
 Topics include drill with arms; drill without arms; squad, platoon, and company drill.

-102. The U.S. Army Today and Tomorrow (2). - This course features an introduction to life in the U.S. Army.
-Topics include customs and traditions; leadership principles; role of the U.S. Army, the U.S. Army Reserve, and the National Guard; organization and Branches of the Army; the Army writing style. - 103.
-Common Military Skills (2).
+102. The U.S. Army Today and Tomorrow (2).

+This course features an introduction to life in the U.S. Army.
+Topics include customs and traditions; leadership principles; role of the U.S. Army, the U.S. Army Reserve, and the National Guard; organization and Branches of the Army; the Army writing style.

+103. Common Military Skills (2).

 This course provides the student with a basic knowledge of common individual military tasks required for survivability in a combat environment.
 The student must become proficient in these tasks before he or she can participate in the collective training required in advanced military science courses.
-Subjects taught in this course include basic first aid, field sanitation, camouflage and concealment, construction of individual fighting positions, NBC defense and decontamination, radio communications, hand and arm signals, rifle marksmanship training, and infantry movement techniques. - 104.
-Leadership Lab (1), A supplement to classroom instruction.
-The student will receive practical exercises in leadership, tactics, land navigation, and physical fitness.
-Leadership Lab is required for those students taking Basic Courses for commissioning credit.
+Subjects taught in this course include basic first aid, field sanitation, camouflage and concealment, construction of individual fighting positions, NBC defense and decontamination, radio communications, hand and arm signals, rifle marksmanship training, and infantry movement techniques.